 How: a community of datanauts

-All this is to say, that as a community and as a site, we're a work in progress, entirely invested in building and supporting the data-focused community, and although we've tirelessly worked to build and improve LA Counts, we're humble about what we've accomplished so far.
+As a community and as a site, we're a work in progress.
+We're invested in building and supporting the data-focused local community.